This post may contain affiliate links which won’t change your price but will share some commission.

 How to Grow Pole Beans

-2. Plant outside, once the soil has reached 60°F (16ºC).
-They can be sprouted inside to get a jump start, but beans don't transplant well.
-Just ask any school kid who has started one in science class only to bring it home to the garden to plant and die.
+2. Plant outside, once the soil temperature reaches 60°F (16ºC).
+They can be sprouted inside to get a jump start, but beans don’t transplant well.

-6. Watering Needs: Soil should be damp (but never soggy) at planting.
-Keep them pole beans moist while they're growing, and make sure to provide plenty of water once they start producing.
-If the plants get too dry, they'll stop making beans.
+7. Watering Needs: Plant in well drained soil.
+Soil should be damp (but never soggy) at planting.
+They need about one inch of water per week during the growing season.
+If the plants get too dry, they’ll stop making beans.

 In the video below, my son is planting our 2014 crop of pole beans.